 It's easy for an eclectic look to start out stylish and end up plain messy.
 Avoid this by building up your look on a white canvas – we're talking white walls, white flooring and white units.
 You can then add your flea market finds and pops of colour with confidence.

-Make the most of a big room with a huge island that's packed with helpful storage, and floor-to-ceiling cupboards.
+Make the most of a big room with a huge island that's packed with helpful kitchen storage ideas, and floor-to-ceiling cupboards.
 As well as spotlights, this kitchen has industrial-style pendants suspended on long cables to create a cosy glow at the breakfast bar.

 In a space as big as this, an all-white scheme could feel empty and stark.
 But the low-hung pendants break up the wide gap between the island unit and ceiling, while citrus coloured accessories and an engineered wood floor add warmth and charm.

-A breakfast bar is the perfect way to transform a kitchen into a family and entertainment space. this room might not be the widest, but by slimming down the island the owner has managed to fit one in, in a prime position near the bi-fold doors.
-In summer, when the space has opened up to the garden, it doubles up as a serving counter.
+A breakfast bar is the perfect way to transform a kitchen into a family and entertainment space.
+This room might not be the widest, but by slimming down the island the owner has managed to fit one in, in a prime position near the bi-fold doors.
+In summer, when the space is opened up to the garden, it doubles up as a serving counter.